Matrix representations of multidimensional integral and ergodic operators: Examples

 {\bf Example 2.}

+Actually, the method based on the expansion in $\cE_{nm}^{\alpha}$ works well for more complex mixed multidimensional integral operators.
 Let us consider a discrete normalized 3D time-dependent Schr\"odinger operator with three planar potentials $V_1$, $V_2$, $V_3$ with their intersections (see Fig. \ref{fig1}) and with attenuated harmonic source term $e^{-(i\l+\ve)t}$ ($\l\in\R$ is the frequency, $\ve>0$ is the attenuation factor, and the amplitude is $1$) located at the origin.
 Then the corresponding equation on the wave function $\Psi$ is

 where